swiftllama/gitkebab/build-workspace/README.md

 (But note that not all libraries use a tmp folder for the sources, some just git-clone it directly into the `sources/` folder).

+Note that

+    message(FATAL_ERROR "<msg>")

+will print a message from within a CMakeLists file and stop the build, whereas

+    message(ERROR "<msg>")

+will print the message but not stop.

 ## Debugging binaries with gdb